ramiyappan/ramiyappan/README.md

 - 👀 I’m currently interested in the field of Data Science and Machine Learning.
 - 🌱 I’m currently learning the magic behind various Machine Learning algorithms used for predictive modeling, Classifying & Clustering data and also developing skills in Web Dev.
 - I’m looking to collaborate on any projects/internship opportunities which will help me gain a real-time experience in my current interests.
+- Do give a check on my Resume attached in this repository.
 - Email me through ramiyappan98@gmail.com to reach out to me.

 <!---